Staff of Winter, Part Three - The Mists of Annywn - Sophia

 The other man responded.
 “Richard, I sympathise.
 You are a far better general, and indeed ruler, than your father.
 I do not know what to say.”

-“I have a mind, Mordred, to take the fight to my father once again,” replied Richard, the frustration evident in his tone.
+“I have a mind, Marcellus, to take the fight to my father once again,” replied Richard, the frustration evident in his tone.
 “I must find my brother and support him in taking what is rightfully his.”

-“I cannot speak against that, my friend,” replied Mordred.
+“I cannot speak against that, my friend,” replied Marcellus.
 “It is a just cause, a rightful cause, and one that God must surely smile upon.
 I will, of course, support you in any way that I can.”

 He looked around, and lowered his voice.
 “Let us consider how best to proceed, make alliances that will profit you, and take great care to ensure that you are in the strongest possible position before you take the action that is needed to right the terrible wrongs to which you and your brothers have been subject for so long.”